gvwilson/teachtogether.tech/en-md/models/index.md

 ## Notional Machines {#models-notional}

-The term <span g="g:computational-thinking">computational thinking</span> is bandied about a lot, in part because people can agree it's important while meaning very different things by it.
+The term <span g="computational-thinking">computational thinking</span> is bandied about a lot, in part because people can agree it's important while meaning very different things by it.
-Rather than arguing over what it does and doesn't include, it's more useful to think about the <span g="g:notional-machine">notional machine</span>
+Rather than arguing over what it does and doesn't include, it's more useful to think about the <span g="notional-machine">notional machine</span>
 that you want learners to understand <cite>DuBo1986</cite>.
 According to <cite>Sorv2013</cite>,
 a notional machine: